Siberut Island mammal records (Sumatra, Indonesia; 2024)

 Blue-eared Kingfisher (Alcedo meninting).
 PH. iNat post.

-E. Trip Data, Site Information and Logistics
+E. Site and Trip Information

 SwaraOwa organization (https://swaraowa.org/).
 Contact Wawan (Arif Setiawan): wawan5361@gmail.com).
 SwaraOwa is focused on protecting the gibbons, other primates and their habitat at various locations.